• Skip to primary navigation

 What to do in Punta Uva

-You can also go kayaking in the river in Punta Uva.
+This is one of the most popular things to do in Punta Uva: kayaking down the Punta Uva river.
 The river is nice and much calmer with beautiful scenery and lots of wildlife.

-You can see turtles, sloths, toucans, monkeys and other birds and kayaking is the best way to experience it since you don’t disturb the animals with an engine.
+You can see turtles, sloths, toucans, monkeys and other birds close up since you don’t disturb the animals with an engine.

 Punta Uva Weather